 Prairie Flower Montessori School is a private, nonprofit, and nonsectarian school serving children and families in the greater Decatur, Illinois area.

 Prairie Flower began in 1997 with a small Parent-Infant Community in the home of Marianne Dunlap, the school’s founder.
 As it grew, a Toddler Community was created, which allowed the children an opportunity to separate from their parents for a few mornings each week.
 In 2001, a Primary Class was also established.
 In the spring of 2002, the school settled into a new home, among 2 and a half acres of woodlands, meadows, and wetland in south Decatur.
-An Elementary Class for 6 to 9-year-olds was added in 2015.
-Prairie Flower currently serves children of 4 months to 9 years of age.
+Prairie Flower currently serves children of 4 months to 6 years of age.

 In the early 1900s, Dr. Maria Montessori, a native of Italy, developed a system of education based on her observation of the natural development of children.
 Montessori’s approach builds independent people who learn to take responsibility for themselves, their actions, and most importantly, their learning.